PrestaShop/docs/src/content/1.7/contribute/contribute-by-testing-pull-requests.md

 Second, execute the script `run.sh` (or `run.bat` if you're under Windows) and follow instructions.

-Most of the time, there is a prompt asking for a network interface, remember it's the communication between the virtual machine and our network card.
+Most of the time, there is a prompt asking for a network interface, remember it's the communication between the virtual machine and the network card.

 {{< figure src="/images/1.7/contribute/vagrant/run-script.png" alt="Running the run.sh script" >}}